 top of page

-Michigan’s Ruling That Redefines Youth & Justice In April 2025, the Michigan Supreme Court held that mandatory life-without-parole sentences for 19- and 20-year-olds convicted of murder violate the state constitution.
+Michigan’s Ruling That Redefines Youth & Justice In April 2025, the Michigan Supreme Court made a groundbreaking decision.
+The court held that mandatory life-without-parole sentences for 19- and 20-year-olds convicted of murder violate the state constitution.
 The justices concluded that imposing such punishment without considering an offender’s youth and capacity for change is “grossly disproportionate.”
-Notably, the court relied on scientific evidence showing that brain development continues into the early twentie
+This ruling is significant.
+The court relied on scientific evidence sh

 Dr. Douglas E. Lewis, Jr.